 The user you connect to the suppression database with must have the bulkadmin role

 - If you want to run reConnect and append new addresses, you will also need to give the Local Service account the bulkadmin server role in order to append the returned new address data

 Using the Suppression Loader

 From the Suppression Configuration task, you can launch the Suppression File Loader by clicking on the Load button:

 This screen allows you to easily load any of the suppression files that you are receiving from helpIT systems.
 You can also extend this to work with suppression files that you source directly by adding to C:\Program Files\matchIT SQL\bin\SuppressionLoad.xml

 - Point the dataset file setting at the source data that you need to load.

-- Specify the suppkey file and name provided to you.
-The name entry will typically be the same name as the the suppkey without the ".suppkey" extension (this is case sensitive).
+- Specify the suppkey file and name provided when you purchased the product. .
 Please contact firstname.lastname@example.org if you do not have the suppkey file.

 - Load the available suppression datasets by clicking load on the selected configuration file.